x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 - **Storage Providers**: Only the GCC account's OneDrive for Business storage account can be added within Outlook for iOS and Android.
 Third-party storage accounts (for example, Dropbox, Box) cannot be added.

-- **Office Lens**: Office Lens technology (for example, scanning business cards, taking pictures) included in Outlook for iOS and Android is not available with GCC accounts.
+- **Office Lens**: Office Lens technology (for example, scanning business cards and taking pictures) included in Outlook for iOS and Android is not available with GCC accounts.

 - **File picker**: The file picker used for adding attachments during email composition is limited to email attachments, iCloud & Device, OneDrive for Business files, and SharePoint sites.
 The Recent Files list is limited to email attachments.